MP-Tool/komodo/docsite/docs/intro.md

 Komodo is a system designed to be used by many users, whether they are developers, operations personnel, or administrators.
 The ability to affect an applications state is very powerful, so Komodo has a granular permissioning system to only provide this functionality to the intended users.
 The permissioning system is explained in detail in the [permissioning](/docs/resources/permissioning) section.

-User sign-on is possible using username / password, or with Oauth (Github and Google).
+User sign-on is possible using username / password, or with Oauth (Github, Google, and generic OIDC).
 See [Core Setup](./setup/index.mdx).